caseysparkz/tf-caseyspar.kz/caseyspar.kz/frontend/www/content/intergalactic_observer/index.md

 ---
-The Intergalactic Observer was a magazine that my friends and I briefly published about that thing in the desert, before Covid caused 2020's event to be cancelled, resulting in a lack of media for the publication.
+The Intergalactic Observer was a magazine that my friends and I briefly published about that thing in the desert, before COVID-19 caused 2020's event to be cancelled, extinguishing the publication's source for new media.

 * The magazine was not and is not for profit.